Note 2 - Significant Accounting Policies

 Recent Accounting Pronouncements

-The Company has evaluated all recent accounting pronouncements and determined that the adoption of pronouncements applicable to the Company has not had or is not expected to have a material impact on the Companys financial position, results of operations or cash flows.
+The Company has evaluated recent accounting pronouncements and their adoption has not had or is not expected to have a material impact on the Companys financial position, results of operations or cash flows.

 The entire disclosure for all significant accounting policies of the reporting entity.